-- Expand and identify shelter sites outside of those pre-designated by other sources. - Advise the ESF #6 Emergency Coordinating Officers (ECO) before shelter occupancy reaches full capacity so additional shelters can be opened and traffic can be routed accordingly. - Local ESF #6 officials inform the SEOC about the status of shelters and shelter zones.
+- Expand and identify shelter sites outside of those pre-designated by other sources. - ESF #6 shelter partners advise the state ESF #6 Emergency Coordinating Officers (ECO) before shelter occupancy reaches full capacity so additional shelters can be opened and traffic can be routed accordingly. - Local ESF #6 officials inform the SEOC about the status of shelters and shelter zones.
 This information will then be distributed to the state ESF #15 Public Information Officer (PIO) for immediate media release. - ESF #6 informs state and local decision makers about the status of shelters and applicable shelter zones.
-This information is communicated to evacuees by ESF #15-External Affairs.

-- MDHS and Red Cross members assigned to state ESF-6 will maintain close consultation with Red Cross members assigned to Federal ESF-6 and U.S. Health and Human Services (HHS), in order to ensure awareness for potential Federal ESF #6 mobilization, if required. - Coordinate state emergency human service resources to supplement local DHS and Red Cross resources. - Develop and coordinate shelter operations with special emphasis on lessening the impact to "At-Risk" populations. - Coordinate with ESF#6 primary and support agencies to identify functional needs of shelter residents and obtain functional needs resources. - Coordinate with ESF #6 support agencies to ensure children are provided safe places in general population shelters. - Maintain contact with local mass care officials to determine when shelter occupancy reaches "near-capacity" so additional shelters can be opened, timely news releases disseminated and traffic can be routed accordingly.
+This information is communicated to evacuees by ESF #15-External Affairs. - MDHS and Red Cross members assigned to state ESF #6 will maintain close consultation with Red Cross members assigned to Federal ESF #6 and U.S. Health and Human Services (HHS), to ensure awareness for potential Federal ESF #6 mobilization, if required. - Coordinate state emergency human service resources to supplement County DHS and Red Cross resources. - Develop and coordinate shelter operations with special emphasis on lessening the impact to" At-Risk" populations. - Coordinate with ESF#6 primary and support agencies to identify functional needs of shelter residents and obtain functional needs resources. - Coordinate with ESF #6 support agencies to ensure children are provided safe spaces for short-term respite care during long-term general population shelter operations.